About Chicken, Light Meat

 What is the lysine-arginine ratio of Chicken, Light Meat?

-The lysine-arginine ratio of Chicken, Light Meat is 1.31.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Chicken, Light Meat is 1.31, calculated from 1655.17mg lysine and 1267.24mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost